 I verbally cancelled the contract the next day with the company in person.
 At that time the company refused to refund my initial $1000.00 deposit.
 The next day I cancelled the contract with a second notice by faxing a cancellation notice to them.
 The company still refused to refund my $1000.00 deposit.

-Star Toyota Company Profile
+Star Toyota Company Information

 - Company Name: